-As a bank we are always the target of a fraud called ‘phishing’ which uses fake emails to encourage customers to enter their internet banking passwords into a counterfeit copy of their website.
+Unfortunately, financial institutions are the target of a fraud, often called ‘phishing’, which uses fake emails to encourage customers to enter their internet banking passwords into a counterfeit copy of their website.
 Their aim is to use these security details to remove money from your account.

-For more tips, Google has produced some advice about staying safe online in association with the Citizens Advice Bureau.
+In addition, you can find more tips from Google, who has produced some advice about staying safe online in association with the Citizens Advice Bureau.

-- If false or inaccurate information is provided and fraud is identified, details will be passed to fraud prevention agencies
+- Details will be passed to fraud prevention agencies if false or inaccurate information is provided and fraud is identified

 - Law enforcement agencies may access and use this information